hyperspy/hyperspy/doc/user_guide/big_data.rst

 hardware.

-HyperSpy offers a solution for this problem by including :py:class:`~._signals.lazy.LazySignal` and its derivatives.
+HyperSpy offers a solution for this problem by including :class:`~._signals.lazy.LazySignal` and its derivatives.
 The main idea of these classes is to perform any operation (as the name suggests) `lazily <https://en.wikipedia.org/wiki/Lazy_evaluation>`_ (delaying the execution until the result is requested (e.g. saved, plotted)) and in a